 The ANSC holds a variety of events, providing even more fun things for kids to do.
 They’ve hosted events to highlight local bird life, explore the life cycle of a butterfly, and get to know Austin park rangers.
 Other events include Family Archery Day, Family Climbing Day, Solving Mysteries Through Chemistry for the junior scientist.
 In the spring, the center holds an annual Austin Nature Day, where kids make arts and crafts, go for a hike, and play games.
 During the annual Fall Festival and Star Party, visitors are invited to an evening at the planetarium to bask in the wonder of the cosmos and meet nocturnal animals.

 Hours, Admission & Accessibility

 The Austin Nature & Science Center is located in the northwest corner of Zilker Park, off of Stratford Drive.
-Current hours are 9:00am to 1:00pm, Saturday and Sunday (subject to change).
-Admission is free but reservations are required.
-Camps and educational programs are generally fee-based and require advance registration.
+Current hours are 9:00am to 5:00pm Monday through Saturday and 12:00pm to 5:00pm on Sunday (subject to change).
+If you’re little one is looking forward to trading in his fossil finds at the Trading Counter, check the website in advance for the Trading Counter hours.
+Admission is free however camps and educational programs are generally fee-based and require advance registration.
 The center closes occasionally for official holidays and some area events.
 Check their website for closures.
 Remember to practice Leave No Trace when visiting the nature preserve and trails!

 Parking is available on Stratford Drive, under the MoPac overpass.
 Accessible parking spaces are located near the Center’s entrance.
 The Center has ADA compliant sidewalks for accessibility, but some Zilker Nature Trails are unpaved.
 Call for additional information.